ptmt/ptmt.github.com/_posts/2015-08-25-mio-fuse-review.md

 - Many false measurements above 170+ (MIO FUSE shows its as divided by two);
 - Latency;

 __TL;DR;__ It's specialized device for some sort of trainings.
-It is doubtful that it will make your life better.
+Very unlikely it will make your life better.